OTT Airlines: History

-On 26 February 2020, China Eastern Airlines launched OTT Airlines as a subsidiary to operate domestically produced aircraft in addition to its existing business jet operations.
+On 26 February 2020, China Eastern Airlines launched OTT Airlines as a subsidiary to operate Chinese-domestically produced aircraft, in addition to its existing business jet operations.
+It was originally scheduled to be the first airline to operate the COMAC C919, beginning in 2022.

 In June 2020, OTT Airlines received the delivery of their first three COMAC ARJ21s.
 In December 2020, the Civil Aviation Administration of China (CAAC) announced that it had completed a preliminary review of the airline's application for an operating license.

 The airline operated its maiden flight on 28 December 2020, a flight from Shanghai Hongqiao International Airport to Beijing Capital International Airport.
-It plans to open new routes to Nanchang, Hefei, and Wenzhou over the first three months of 2021.
+Its launch plans included routes to Nanchang, Hefei, and Wenzhou starting in the first three months of 2021.

+On 31 August 2024, China Eastern Airlines announced that it will absorb OTT Airlines, integrate it into parent mainline operations.
+The operation merge effected on September 22, 2024, marking the dissolution of the airline.

 Corporate affairs

-OTT Airlines is a subsidiary of China Eastern Airlines.
-OTT Airlines is headquartered in Shanghai.
+OTT Airlines was a subsidiary of China Eastern Airlines.
+OTT Airlines was headquartered in Shanghai.

 Fleet

-OTT Airlines mainly operates the Chinese-made Comac ARJ21.
-It began operations with three ARJ21s, with 6 additionals delivered in 2021 and a total of 35 ARJ21s scheduled to be delivered between 2021 and 2025.
+OTT Airlines mainly operated the Chinese-made Comac ARJ21.
+It began operations with three ARJ21s, with 6 additional ARJ21s delivered in 2021.
+A total of 35 ARJ21s were scheduled to be delivered between 2021 and 2025.